 Unfortunately, mankind parted ways with its Creator at some point in history.
 That choice is affecting our world today.
 Again God sees His creation suffering.

 Well, God did not give up on us.
-As a result, we are still here today.
-We are here because God wants us to live.
+As a result, we are still here.
+We are here today because God wants us to live.

 If you happen to look at a dead situation right now wondering what good can come out of it, look up to God.
-Remember: He revived the universe; He can revive you.
+Remember: He revived the universe; He can also revive you.